Mount Monadnock, Jaffrey NH

 Biodiversity still persists atop the denuded mountain summit.

-Marlborough Trail 5★
+BLUE Square Marlborough Trail

 A challenging yet short trail through mostly pine forest starts off flat and unassuming, but soon begins to get rocky.
 Rocks lead to more rocks that become several moderate scrambles.
 From half way an occasional granite cap, then more granite tops give you great Southerly and then Westerly views.
 After one more thigh-burning section the trail joins up with the Dublin Trail for the final ascent to the summit.